Degrees and Certifications:

-I am excited about working with you and your child during the 2020-2021 School year in Honors Biology.
+I am excited about working with you and your child during the 2021-2022 school year in Biology and Honors Biology.
 I know that we are going through a trying and difficult time period in our lives, country, and the world right now, but I am confident and positive that we can work together to ensure high levels of learning and engagement in class while being safe all at the same time.
 I earned my bachelor's degree of science from Tarleton State University and have a teaching certificate in 8-12 Life Science.
 I also received my master's degree in education from the University of Texas in Arlington.
-This will be my 13th year in education teaching biology.
+This will be my 14th year in education teaching biology.
 I am looking forward to being here at Azle and having the opportunity to work with you and your child while diving into the living world of biology around us, and all the processes that make them function and work together.
 We will use a lot of scientific reasoning and problem solving while learning and coming up with personal beliefs and ideas during this year's coursework.
 I look forward to meeting you and your children.
 If you have any questions or concerns, please do not hesitate to reach out and contact me.

 Azle High School Expectations for Attendance